audrasjb/reading-progressbar/README.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Get a reading position indicator as a progress bar and show it where you want: top, bottom or custom position in differents templates or post types.
+A reading position indicator that you can use where you want: top, bottom or custom position in differents templates or post types.

 == Description ==